wessyy/ChromeExtension/README.md

-# ChromeExtension
+# GTmetrix Analyzer Extension

-My first chrome extension
+A chrome extension that will analyze the page a user is currently on using GTmetrix